firstbrett/vstikzit/README.md

 This command will also jump to the graphical TikZ editor if you are viewing the source of a `.tikz` file.

+## Inline Editing in .tex (WIP)

+- Use the command “TikZiT: Open Inline TikZ Block” in a LaTeX file to open a detected block in a split view.
+- tikzpicture blocks open in the TikZiT graphical editor; saving the right-hand editor merges back to the .tex buffer.
+- circuitikz blocks currently open in a normal text editor with merge‑back on save.
+- If multiple blocks exist, you’ll be prompted to select one.

+This is an initial workflow; future releases aim to support circuitikz graphically via package metadata.

 ## Preview and Sync

 Like the desktop application, the TikZiT extension provides the ability to build and preview diagrams.
 Press `Ctrl+Shift+B` (or `Cmd+Shift+B` on Mac) to build the current diagram.
 This will create a PDF file in the `cache/` subdirectory of your workspace.
 Press `Ctrl+Shift+V` (or `Cmd+Shift+V` on Mac) to open a preview of the PDF.
 If you have installed the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension, the preview will open in VS Code and will automatically update whenever you rebuild the diagram.